homathko/ParseBone/README.md

 Some routes of the Parse API have changed, and ParseBone was updated to use the new routes.

+### Where can I find documentation for the library?

+ParseBone has the exact same API as the original [Parse JS SDK](https://github.com/ParsePlatform/Parse-SDK-JS) version 1.5.0.
+You can find a guide for the JS SDK at [parseplatform.github.io/docs/js/guide](http://parseplatform.github.io/docs/js/guide/).
+For the [Backbone](http://backbonejs.org/)-style functionality, you can find documentation on the official web site at [backbonejs.org](http://backbonejs.org/).
+Please note that just like the original version 1.5.0 of the [Parse JS SDK](https://github.com/ParsePlatform/Parse-SDK-JS), the Backbone features included vary slightly.

 ### Does ParseBone have the newer features of the [Parse JS SDK](https://github.com/ParsePlatform/Parse-SDK-JS)?

 No. ParseBone is a copy of version 1.5.0 of the [Parse JS SDK](https://github.com/ParsePlatform/Parse-SDK-JS), with some changes.